 Calories and Macronutrients

-Here’s a quick overview of the macronutrients found in a standard lollipop:
+Here’s a quick look at what I found for a pretty standard lollipop:

 Vitamins and Minerals in Lollipops